-What is an FHA Cash Out Refinance?
+What is an FHA cash-out refinance?

-The FHA cash out loan provides cash-in-hand to the borrower.
+There are two primary FHA refinance loan programs: the FHA cash-out refinance and the streamline refinance.
+The FHA cash-out loan provides cash-in-hand for the borrower.
 You open a loan with a bigger balance than what you currently owe, and the excess proceeds go to you.

-Benefits of an FHA Cash Out Refinance
+Benefits of an FHA cash-out refinance

-As the name implies, the greatest benefit of an FHA cash out refinance is to put extra cash in the borrower’s pocket.
-These funds can be used for any purpose such as
+As the name implies, the greatest benefit of an FHA cash-out refinance is to put extra cash in the borrower’s pocket.
+These funds can be used for any purpose such as:

-- Home improvement
+- Home improvement expenses

 - Education costs